Professional wrestling strikes: Cross chop

 A double variation of the aforementioned chop, the wrestler lunges forward or jumps forward in a pressing fashion while crossing arms forming an "X", hitting both sides of the opponent's neck.

 Spinning knife edge chop

 This variation sets the wrestler spinning 180 or full 360° striking the opponent's chest with a backhand chop.

 Kesagiri chop

 A downward diagonal attack to the side of the opponent's neck or shoulder.
 The words kesa and giri in Japanese mean "monk's sash" and "cut" respectively, and it is based on a legitimate defensive cut in traditional Japanese swordsmanship.
+This move is notably used by Kenta Kobashi.

 Mongolian chop

 The act of chopping both the opponent's shoulders or sides of the neck in a downward swinging motion at the same time.

 Overhead chop

-The wrestler draws a hand back and hits the opponent vertically, usually hitting the top of the head.
-This move is primarily used by very tall, large wrestlers such as The Great Khali and Andre the Giant.
-This move is also known as the Tomahawk Chop, due to it being performed similar to how one throws a Tomahawk.
-This move was used as a finisher by Wahoo McDaniel, Chief Jay Strongbow, and Tatanka.
+The wrestler draws a hand back and hits the opponent vertically, atop the head.
+This move is primarily used by very tall wrestlers such as The Great Khali and Andre the Giant.
+It is also known as the tomahawk chop when used as part of a Native American gimmick, ostensibly due to it resembling a tomahawking motion.
+It was used as a finisher by Wahoo McDaniel, Chief Jay Strongbow and Tatanka, neither of whom were particularly tall.